 A. Check "Provider Search" to see if your service provider offers TV JAPAN.
 If TV JAPAN is available, please add TV JAPAN with the remote control or call your service provider directly.

-A. You can.
+A. Yes, you can.
 However, commercial establishments require different installation fees and subscription fees from regidential service.
 Please contact your service provider's commercial departement for details.

 A. TV JAPAN is not available through internet streaming.
 But if you subscribe to a TV service provider that offers TV JAPAN and also offers services for watching TV via your smartphone or tablet, then it is possible.